 It’s much easier to find fresh yuzu when it’s in season, late Autumn to early winter.

-In the US– California has the greatest number of farmers growing yuzu.
+In the United States– California has the greatest number of farmers growing yuzu.
 Yuzu is popular with chefs in the US.
 I read that Michelin Star chef, Thomas Keller, is a fan of yuzu.

-If you need help finding yuzu in your area, let me know.
+Let me know if you need help finding yuzu in your area.

 If you’re outside of California, your best bet would be a Korean or Japanese specialty grocery store or asking the chefs at higher-end Japanese restaurants.

-If you live outside a major city like New York, your options are probably limited to buying expensive yuzu online or trying an alternative.
+Those of you who live outside a major city like New York, your options are probably limited to buying expensive yuzu online or trying an alternative.

 And if you decide to plant your own yuzu tree in your backyard, don’t expect fruit for the first ten years.